-On May 26, 1971, only 5 days after the crime FBI Director Hoover was called to the White House, and in a secret meeting with President Richard Nixon, John Erlichman, the Domestic Advisor to the President, as well as members of the Watergate plumbers.
+On May 26, 1971, only 5 days after the crime, FBI Director Hoover was called to the White House to a secret meeting with President Richard Nixon, John Erlichman, the Domestic Advisor to the President, as well as members of the Watergate plumbers.
 They discussed this case and established the FBI would solve the crime under the code name NEWKILL, or New York killings.
 It is believed that in this meeting, the FBI and White House conspired to frame Black Panthers for the killings.

-Three months after the killings, on August 28, 1971, Jalil Abdul Muntaqim (Anthony Bottom) and Albert Nub Washington were arrested in San Francisco during an armed confrontation with police.
-Their arrests came only one week after the assassination of BPP Field Marshall, George Jackson.
+Three months after the killings, on August 28, 1971, Jalil Abdul Muntaqim (Anthony Bottom) and Albert Nuh Washington were arrested in San Francisco during an armed confrontation with police.
+Their arrests came only one week after the assassination of BPP Field Marshall George Jackson.
 They were later charged with the New York killings.
 Nearly two years later, Herman Bell was arrested in New Orleans.
-Also arrested and charged in the case were Gabriel and Francisco Torres although charges the two brothers were acquitted due to lack of evidence.
+Also arrested and charged in the case were Gabriel and Francisco Torres, although the two brothers were acquitted due to lack of evidence.

 The first trial, then against the New York 5 (including the Torres brothers), ended in a mistrial.
 In that trial, only one vote was cast to convict Nuh Washington.
 The Torres brothers were acquitted in the second trial.
-But at the end of a second trial, in 1975, the New York Three-Nub, Jalil, and., Herman--were convicted of first degree murder, weapons possession, and conspiracy..
+But at the end of a second trial, in 1975, the New York Three, Nuh, Jalil, and Herman, were convicted of first degree murder, weapons possession, and conspiracy.

 Despite the media perception that the BPP were "terrorists," the main activities conducted by the New York Three and other members of the BPP were running programs designed to serve the community, such as the Free Breakfast program for children; health care programs, such as sickle-cell anemia testing and lead poisoning prevention; legal and political education; and anti-drug activities.